Reading time: 24 minutes

 Thus, when we are in the position to understand a phenomenon, a product or a “digital” service, we should first ask ourselves, according to this understanding of automation, something like: what has been sought to be automated?
 Who?
 Why?
 And so on.
 By the way, any company or collective that claims to “informatize” (or “digitalize”) its products, services or organization without having asked itself this kind of question is inevitably “zombie-like”, i.e., kept without consciousness in existence (“Non-modern” zombies).

-Let us now try to sketch out some Ideal Types in connection with the “desire for automation”.
+Let us now try to sketch out some Ideal Types in connection with the “need for automation”.

 Let us recall this obvious fact: the only effective agents of computerization, and that it is therefore imperative to understand, are the IT services and companies.
 Yet these essential Ideal Types are rarely examined sociologically, let alone philosophically.
 IBM, a company founded in 1911 and which became International Business Machines Corporation in 1924, is a real marker of the computerization era.
 Its epic had some dark episodes (recounted in all transparency) like this one dating from the pre-computer Age22: